 This chapter summarizes the district’s financial position, outlining the goals and objectives that CPS seeks to achieve in the current fiscal year and in the future.
 Summary tables provide additional details of the financial picture.

-Included in this chapter is a description of each of the district’s revenue sources, the assumptions and factors that influence our revenue projections, and year-to-year comparisons.
+This chapter describes each of the district’s revenue sources, the assumptions and factors that influence our revenue projections, and year-to-year comparisons.

 Schools and Networks:

-Profiles of each Central Office department, including its mission and major programs, FY2019 budget summary, major accomplishments, and key budget initiatives are included in this chapter.
+This chapter profiles each Central Office department, including its mission and major programs, FY2020 budget summary, major accomplishments, and key budget initiatives.

 This chapter provides a basic overview of the district’s pension obligations, funding streams, and projected future outlook.

-The Capital Budget chapter describes CPS’ plan for major infrastructure investments.
-This chapter outlines the projected expenditures for multi-year projects and explains the impact of the capital budget on operating expenses.
-A separate capital plan website with more detailed information on all of the projects can be found at www.cps.edu/capitalplan.
+This chapter describes CPS’ plan for major infrastructure investments, outlines the projected expenditures for multi-year projects, and explains the impact of the capital budget on operating expenses.
+A separate capital plan website with project details can be found at www.cps.edu/capitalplan.

 This chapter provides detail on the Board’s debt management practices.
-It presents a complete picture of the district’s use and management of debt.
-It includes a list of the current outstanding debt, proposed debt issuances, and all debt service requirements.
+It presents a complete picture of the district’s use and management of debt, including current outstanding debt, proposed debt issuances, and all debt service requirements.

 Fund Balance Statement:

-This chapter explains CPS' goals for maintaining a minimum fund balance (cash reserve) and how it is calculated.
+This chapter explains CPS’ goals for maintaining and calculating a minimum fund balance (cash reserve).

-Funds are separate accounting entities that ensure taxpayer dollars are spent as authorized.
-This chapter describes the four governmental fund types used by CPS: General Fund, Special Revenue Funds, Capital Projects Funds, and Debt Service Funds.
+This chapter describes the four governmental fund types used by CPS to ensure taxpayer dollars are spent as authorized: General Fund, Special Revenue Funds, Capital Projects Funds, and Debt Service Funds.
 CPS will continue to distinguish how funds are received and spent by using the following categories: General Budgeted Funds, School Generated Funds, State and Federal Grant Funds, Capital Projects Funds, and Debt Service Funds.

-This chapter provides detail about CPS’ projected cash flow throughout the fiscal year and explains its cash management strategies.
+This chapter provides detail about CPS’ projected cash flow throughout the fiscal year and cash management strategies.

-- Appendix A – Demographics: Provides detailed information about the district structure, school population and employees, and a view of the larger community in which our students and their families reside.
+- Appendix A — Demographics: Provides detailed information about the district structure, school population and employees, and the larger community in which our students and their families reside.

 - Appendix B — School Funding Formulas: Outlines the funding formulas used to allocate resources to schools.

-- Appendix C – Budget Process: As required by law, CPS follows a detailed budget calendar and process, which is provided in this section.
+- Appendix C — Budget Process: Provides CPS’ detailed budget calendar and process, which is required by law.